First 90 days of your business : To Be or Not to Be – The Entrepreneur

 This is very important question as it indicates your readiness for business.
 So, evaluate if business is in your DNA?
-Why you want to be an entrepreneur?
+Why do you want to be an entrepreneur?
 Assess yourself first because it does not matter at the end of the day what people say?
 Your opinion matters.

 - Can you handle failure?

 You might be the smartest and hardworking individual but you will fail statistically.
 A lot of echelon people feel that they handle failure, but most of them have not yet tasted it in life.
 So, it is up to you.